 The first stage to finding most dissections is to first dissect each shape and then to rearrange the pieces to form a strip element.
 By putting these strip elements end to end a P strip is formed.
-The "P" here stands for Parallelogram as this is the shape of the strip element.
-In reality the strip element is frequently not a simple parallelogram as the ends of the element are not normally simple lines.
+The “P” here stands for Parallelogram as this is the shape of the strip element.
+In reality the strip element is frequently not a simple parallelogram as the ends of the element are not normally just straight lines.

 The best strips require the fewest pieces, but this is not the only consideration.
 It is also useful to have strips where the largest piece is as large as possible.